d-tomerini/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 that it is one of the few properties that can be changed, even after the calculation has run.

-These properties can be set in the ``metadata.options`` input of the calculation, with a *label* (a short description) and *description* (longer) ::
+These properties can be set in the ``metadata`` input of the calculation, with a *label* (a short description) and *description* (longer) ::

     builder.metadata.label = 'My generic title'